tatomyr/json-x-type/README.md

 | undefined | Indicates that the value is not set. |
 | any       | Any value (not validated).           |

-Primitive types are the basic building blocks of **JSON X-Type** and can be used in JSON values.
+Primitive types are the basic building blocks of **X-Type** and can be used in JSON values.
 Any other primitive values (strings, numbers, booleans, or `null`) are considered literals.
 Note: To use a reserved keyword as a literal (rather than its special meaning), escape it with the [$literal:](#literals-escaping) prefix.